 We've had such a hot and dry summer so far, but not today.
 Of course because we have the big festival this weekend, it stormed most of the day.
 It was like being in a sauna and I was sweating just sitting still doing nothing.
 Just look at the rain teeming down.
 The fields became huge mud puddles, but we were dry in the tent.

 And by about the middle of the afternoon, this lap quilt was done!
 You can see that the poles on the quilt frame were rolled several times until we were stitching knee to knee.
-This is Mary and Germaine working on the last seams.
 If you go to the festival today there will be a new quilt in the frame, and you can sit down and put a few stitches in yourself!

 Even though it stormed, and just poured down rain, we all worked on our hand work projects, creating wonderful masterpieces and enjoying the music, stitching and conversation.